ihf-code/python-bites/rock-paper-scissors/slides/rps.md

 ---

-# Question 6 & 7
+# Playing the game

 ---

-# Code with Us: 5
+# Playing the game
 ```python
 if user_choice == "rock":
     if computer_choice == "scissors":